dyoung522/devtools-base/README.md

 Once installed, this gem provides several, mostly independent, utilities

-- RunTest : This command line utility is a test suite runner, see `runtest --help` for more info
+- `runtest` : Runs test suites with an optional search pattern
+- `jdiff` : Compares two git branches and shows a diff of JIRA stories

+Future Development

-- RunEnv  : Starts and manages a development environment *(still under development)*
+- RunEnv  : Starts and manages a development environment
+- QA Queue (qaq) : polls git repos and displays a queue of stories ready for QA

 ## Development